N-ckDotCom/Hue-Harmony/README.md

 1. Open a new tab or navigate to a website.

 2. Witness the theme colors changing dynamically based on the tab.

-3. Customize the extension settings by editing `urls.json`.

 ## License